webix-hub/docs/data/desktop/type.md

 - [datatable](datatable/index.md) and [treetable](desktop/treetable.md) to define
 [common properties](desktop/type.md#definingcommonelements) for cells;

 Webix **item type** is an object that is constructed of parameters you'd like to apply to each item of the component.
-These parameters can be native properties of Webix components or used-defined.
+These parameters can be native properties of Webix components or user-defined ones.

 **Native properties** are described in the component API and may differ from component to component.
 They may include: